Toyota Make Overview

 Toyota Motor Corporation was founded in 1933 by Kiichiro Toyoda.
 The first Toyota, the Toyota Model AA, rolled into production in 1936, and Toyota has maintained a solid reputation for dependability, value, and reliability ever since.
 Toyotas are very reliable cars.

-Toyota has gained very positive publicity in recent years with its Prius (well, unless you count the South Park episode in which they lampooned "Pious" drivers =D).
+Toyota has gained very positive publicity in recent years with its Prius.
 Toyota is very environmentally conscious and continues to test hybrid technologies and means of achieving cleaner emissions.

 Of course, Toyota isn't just small and clean or big and powerful.
 They also have a line of small, sporty cars.
 The 2000GT is among the few classic foreign muscle cars.
 Building on this history, the Celica arrived on the scene in 1970, followed by the Supra in 1979 and the MR2 in 1984.
 The Celica was phased out and replaced by the Scion tC and the Camry Solara in 2005.
 The Supra maintains great popularity, in part to the tunability of these supercharged vehicles.

 For the more conservative among us, Toyota offers a superior line of sedans, including the small Corolla (actually considered a compact), mid-size Camry, and luxurious Avalon.
 All are omnipresent on roads throughout the States.
 The Cressida was phased out in 1992 after 20 years of production.
 Smaller cars include the teeny ECHO and the now-defunct Tercel and Paseo.